lorrainescanlon/wild_atlantic_wares/README.md

 **Read:**
  - A user can read detailed product information and review data returned from the Product and Review database models.
  - A user can search for products by name and details.
-Results are retuend from the Products model.
+Results are returned from the Products model.

 **Update:**
  - An authenticated user can update or edit their default shipping information attached to their profile.
  - An authenticated admin user can edit a product.

 **Delete:**
- - An authenticated user can .
  -  An authenticated admin user can delete a product.